Inflect logo

 Natural Disaster Risk

 Den Helder has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-This rating indicates a stable environment for critical infrastructure, though operators must engineer for specific local conditions.
+The risk assessment indicates that while the general threat is minimal, specific environmental factors require attention.

-• Coastal Flood: The highest individual risk factor, reflecting the city's location on the North Sea coast.
+• Coastal Flood: The most significant risk due to the city's location on the North Sea coast.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business